MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-perform-extractive-and-abstractive-summarization.md

     ![Screenshot of the Azure Language service's Keys and Endpoints page is displayed, with the KEY 1 and Endpoint copy buttons highlighted by red boxes.](media/15-azure-language-service-keys-endpoints.png)

-    > [!Note]
-    >
-    > If you received the message `NOTICE: extension "azure_ai" already exists, skipping CREATE EXTENSION` when installing the `azure_ai` extension above and have previously configured the extension with your Language service endpoint and key, you can use the `azure_ai.get_setting()` function to confirm those settings are correct, and then skip step 2 if they are.
+    > &#128221; If you received the message `NOTICE: extension "azure_ai" already exists, skipping CREATE EXTENSION` when installing the `azure_ai` extension above and have previously configured the extension with your Language service endpoint and key, you can use the `azure_ai.get_setting()` function to confirm those settings are correct, and then skip step 2 if they are.

 2. Copy your endpoint and access key values, then in the commands below, replace the `{endpoint}` and `{api-key}` tokens with values you copied from the Azure portal.
 Run the commands from the `psql` command prompt in the Cloud Shell to add your values to the `azure_ai.settings` table.